Mani007/cfundamentals/README.md

 4. register
 This storage class declares register variables that have the same functionality as that of the auto variables.
 The only difference is that the compiler tries to store these variables in the register of the microprocessor if a free register is available.
 This makes the use of register variables to be much faster than that of the variables stored in the memory during the runtime of the program.
 If a free registration is not available, these are then stored in the memory only.
 Usually, a few variables which are to be accessed very frequently in a program are declared with the register keyword which improves the running time of the program.
 An important and interesting point to be noted here is that we cannot obtain the address of a register variable using pointers.

+### Preprocessor and Macros
+Preprocessing means mainly removal of comments, expansion of macros, and expansion of #include files.
+Preprocessor are not part of compiler.
+It's just a text substitution tool and every preprocessor directive start with # symbol.
+More details can be found in the compilation process of C code.
+Some examples of preprocessor directives are
+1. #define - Also known for defining macro or inline functions or substitutions.
+2. #undefine
+3. #include
+4. #ifdef
+5. #ifndef
+6. #else
+7. #endif
+8. #elif
+9. #if
+10. #pragma